 The Scottish Government committed to enabling access to superfast broadband - speeds of at least 30Mbps - to every home and business in Scotland by 2021.

-Contracts were awarded to our delivery partner, BT, in three geographical areas.
-All of the planned R100 contract build in the South and North, and the vast majority in Central, will be gigabit capable, which is more than 30 times faster than the original commitment.
+Contracts were awarded to BT and the network is being delivered by Openreach across three geographical areas.
+All of the planned R100 contract build in the South and North, and the remaining build in Central will be gigabit capable, which is more than 30 times faster than the original commitment.
 As much of the technology delivered will go beyond the original superfast commitment, the engineering works will take time and will be phased in over the coming years.

 Given the ongoing global supply chain issues that are currently being experienced and that much of the technology delivered will go beyond our original commitment, the engineering works will take time and connections will be delivered on a rolling basis.
 R100 contracts are expected to be completed in 2028.

-The R100 SBVS can provide help in the form of a subsidy worth up to £5,000 if your home or business broadband speed is less than 30Mbps and your property is not in plan to receive a superfast connection.
+The R100 SBVS can provide help in the form of a subsidy worth up to £5,000.
+If your home or business broadband speed is less than 30Mbps and your property is not in plans to receive a superfast connection through the R100 contracts or commercial build you may be eligible for the voucher scheme.

 Digital Scotland Superfast Broadband programme